They came a’knocking on my door,

 And ‘neath its light I’m filled with revulsion,

-When it comes to regrets, quite Frankly, I have a few,
+When it comes to regrets, as Sinatra said, I have a few,

 Its an issue, like this leg tissue, I’m working through